 Step 5: Show the "Summary row" to see the aggregation of the metrics

-The completed table shows the top-level performance of the channels that drive all the different metrics on your website.
+The completed table will show the top-level performance of the channels that drive all the different metrics on your website.
 The table also features a Delta column that shows the performance of each channel in comparison to the previous period, and a summary row for the overall channel performance.

 Step 1: Insert a "Pie chart" element